What Causes Fentanyl Addiction?

 Fentanyl's interaction with the brain is the main cause of fentanyl addiction.
 As an opioid, Fentanyl interacts with the brain's feel-good receptors, triggering dopamine production at abnormally high levels.
 This induces a pleasant euphoria in the patient, and makes it hard for them to stop taking the medication.

 The patient may also develop a tolerance to fentanyl and will need more to experience its effects.
 They begin by taking just a bit more at a time, but soon rely on the fentanyl to feel normal - or may experience harsh side effects if they stop taking the medication.
 This is a sure sign that dependence has occurred.
+In such a situation, it is important to stop taking the drug in a professional drug detox center such as Avenues Recovery, where the detox is managed safely and supportively.

 Taking fentanyl for a short period of time as a prescription medication is usually deemed as safe, so long as the patient does not have a medical history of addiction.
 Determining the level of safety is hard since it varies from one patient to another.